At Jimmy Joy, we love experimenting. We’ve been doing it since 2014, so we have quite some experience with it.

 - Vanilla (Plenny Shake & Plenny Shake Active)

-But if you’re a little confused about what natural or artificial flavourings exactly are and do, just keep reading!
+If you’re a little confused about what natural or artificial flavourings exactly are and do, just keep reading!

 What are flavourings anyway?